jrhodnik/NameGate/README.md

 WantedBy=multi-user.target
 ```

-# 🪟 Windows
+## 🪟 Windows
-You create the service using the bit of powershell below.
+Create the service using the bit of powershell below.
 Make sure to change the path to match where you extracted the files.
 ```
 $exePath = "C:\NameGate"
 New-Service -Name "NameGate" -BinaryPathName "$exePath/NameGate.exe --contentRoot $exePath --urls=http://0.0.0.0:80/" -Description "NameGate service" -DisplayName "NameGate" -StartupType Automatic